etw0001/cse15l-lab-reports/labreport3.md

 -

 **Example 1**
 * The following command searches for and returns all directories in `written_2/non-fiction/OUP`.
-This is useful when you only want information on a given path's directories and not the files inside them.
+This is useful when only searching for a given path's directories and not the files inside them.
 ```
 $ find written_2/non-fiction/OUP -type d
 ```